 Being left-handed is tough enough as it is.
-Finding a left-handed deer hunting rifle is another level of challenging.
+Finding a left-handed rifle for deer hunting is another level of challenge.

 Walking through a gun store prior to deer season is like sitting at a local sports bar on the first night of Monday Night Football--tons of people milling around with excitement, looking for the perfect gun for this season.

 You watch people walk back and forth saying, "Can I take a look at that rifle?"

 Then when it finally becomes your turn, you ask the question: "Do you have any left-handed rifles?"

 The guy will look at you with a blank stare and say, "Yeah, I think we might have a couple down at the end."
 They're almost stocked for the right-hand dominant, but leave lefties out.